Jan Baxter Memorial Fund for Andersonville Entrepreneurs

 Applications will be available Friday, February 15th at andersonville.org

-The deadline to apply is Friday, March 9th
+The deadline to apply is Sunday, March 8th at 5PM CST

 The program supports one awardee per year from April 1 – March 31